7 & 8 Music Video Lesson 3

 Editing Music Video

-The teacher will then use the resource to guide students through setting up their video editing software to create their music video projects.
+The teacher will then guide students through setting up their video editing software to create their music video projects.
 Through explicit demonstration, students will be introduced to editing knowledge such as importing media, sequencing clips, basic animation and cutting to the beat.
-In their groups, students will take turns as editor and creative directors, allowing them to build both their technical skills and their creative decision making skills.
+All this will lead to students boosting their ICT capabilities.